 At any rate, fights in Charlottesville broke out between antifas and KKK/neo-nazis.

-As the Alt-left is vandalizing more and more Confederate monuments and flags, one can expect a strong backlash from traditional America.
+- Alt-left is vandalizing more and more Confederate monuments and flags, one can expect a strong backlash from traditional America.

 CHARLOTTESVILLE AND IMMEDIATE CONSEQUENCES